Sending the campaign at the right time of the day on the right day of the week is just as important as the content in the email.

 This is why it’s essential that you have a clear indication of how many email addresses are validated in your list.
 Email checker should be prioritized in your to-do list when it comes to a successful business.
 If you don’t check your email list, you have no idea where the majority of people are from.
 Therefore, you can send your campaign at the completely wrong time.

-How to Discover the Best Time to Send for Your List
+How to Discover the Best Time to Send an email to Your List

-You don’t have to wake up during the night to send the campaign.
+You don’t have to wake up during the night to send the campaign, even if the data shows that the best time to send an email to your list is in the middle of the night.
 There are numerous tools online that will schedule your email to be sent at a particular time of the day or night.
 The only thing that you have to remember is to schedule it during the weekdays.
 Our recommendation would be on Tuesday at 10 am.

 The average open rates are around 22.87%, of course, this depends on your industry.
 If you want to improve your particular open rates, you have to test it out.
-However, it’s essential that you test one variable at a time to avoid ending up in the Spam folder.
+However, it’s essential that you test one variable at a time to avoid ending up in the Spam folder - you don't want to test for the best time to send an email and find out it's non-existant.

 You should begin by gathering information about your subscribers.
 You should ask questions such as: